Matt Purke: New York Mets

 On November 17, 2017, Purke signed a minor league contract with the New York Mets organization.
 Purke spent the year with the Triple-A Las Vegas 51s, recording a 2-2 record and 7.14 ERA with 42 strikeouts in 46.2 innings of work.
 On November 2, 2018, he elected free agency.

 Sugar Land Skeeters

 On May 10, 2019, Purke signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
 He was released on August 16.
 He re-signed with the Skeeters on August 19, and finished the year with a 5-8 record and 5.62 ERA in 31 appearances.
 Purke became a free agent following the season.

 High Point Rockers

 On March 10, 2020, Purke signed with the High Point Rockers of the Atlantic League of Professional Baseball.
 On May 4, Purke was released by the team without playing in a game, as the season was cancelled due to the COVID-19 pandemic.

+Coaching career

 On August 11, 2020, Purke announced his retirement of professional baseball and returned to his alma mater, Texas Christian University, to serve as a student assistant on the coaching staff as he completed his undergraduate degree.